Lision/LSAnimator/README.md

 // The same as animator.makeScale(2.0).spring.animate(1.0);
 ```

+A full list of animation effect properties can be found [here](#animation-effects-1).

 ### Anchoring

 To anchor your view call an achoring method at some point in an animation chain.
 Like effects, calling one after another in the same chain will cancel the first out.